Indigenous Aryanism: Significance for colonial rule and Hindu politics

 The Aryan Invasion theory plays an important role in Hindu nationalism, which favors Indigenous Aryanism.
-It has to be understood against the background of colonialism and the subsequent task of nation-building in India.

 Colonial India

 Curiosity and the colonial requirements of knowledge about their subject people led the officials of the East India Company to explore the history and culture of India in the late 18th century.
 When similarities between Sanskrit, Greek and Latin were discovered by William Jones, a suggestion of "monogenesis" (single origin) was formulated for these languages as well as their speakers.
 In the latter part of the 19th century, it was thought that language, culture and race were inter-related, and the notion of biological race came to the forefront The presumed "Aryan race" which originated the Indo-European languages was prominent among such races, and was deduced to be further subdivided into "European Aryans" and "Asian Aryans," each with their own homelands.

 Max Mueller, who translated the Rigveda during 1849–1874, postulated an original homeland for all Aryans in central Asia, from which a northern branch migrated to Europe and a southern branch to India and Iran.
 The Aryans were presumed to be fair-complexioned Indo-European speakers who conquered the dark-skinned dasas of India.
 The upper castes, particularly the Brahmins, were thought to be of Aryan descent whereas the lower castes and Dalits ("untouchables") were thought to be the descendants of dasas.

 The Aryan theory served politically to suggest a common ancestry and dignity between the Indians and the British.
 Keshab Chunder Sen spoke of British rule in India as a "reunion of parted cousins."
 Indian nationalist Bal Gangadhar Tilak endorsed the antiquity of Rigveda, dating it to 4500 BCE.
 He placed the homeland of the Aryans somewhere close to the North Pole.
 From there, Aryans were believed to have migrated south in the post-glacial age, branching into a European branch that relapsed into barbarism and an Indian branch that retained the original, superior civilisation.

-However, Christian missionaries such as John Muir and John Wilson drew attention to the plight of lower castes, who they said were oppressed by the upper castes since the Aryan invasions.
-Jyotiba Phule argued that the dasas and sudras were indigenous people and the rightful inheritors of the land, whereas Brahmins were Aryan and alien.
+Christian missionaries such as John Muir and John Wilson highlighted what they saw as the oppression of lower castes by upper castes, which they attributed to the Aryan invasions.
+Jyotiba Phule argued that the dasas and sudras were indigenous to the land, whereas Brahmins were Aryan and outsiders.